roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 alias vim=vi
 ```

-All of the plugins in the above section are included in Lunarvim, apart from `mason-null-ls`,
+All of the plugins in the above section are included in LunarVim, apart from `mason-null-ls`,
 lets add it to `~/.config/lvim/config.lua`:

 ```lua